akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

 # Deploying Seera POS Application to Minikube

 This guide provides step-by-step instructions to deploy the Seera POS Next.js application to a local Minikube Kubernetes cluster.
+This guide is applicable whether Minikube is running on your local development machine (macOS, Windows, Linux desktop) or on an Ubuntu server.

 ## Prerequisites

 *   **Minikube:** Ensure Minikube is installed and running.
 Start it with `minikube start`.
 *   **Docker:** Docker Desktop or Docker Engine must be installed and running.
+Minikube typically uses Docker as its driver.
 *   **kubectl:** The Kubernetes command-line tool, `kubectl`, must be installed and configured to communicate with your Minikube cluster.
 (Minikube usually sets this up for you).

+### Additional Prerequisites if Minikube is Hosted on an Ubuntu Server:

+*   **Docker Installation on Ubuntu:** If not already installed, you'll need to install Docker Engine on your Ubuntu server.
+You can follow the official Docker installation guide for Ubuntu.
+*   **Minikube Installation on Ubuntu:** Download and install Minikube on your Ubuntu server.
+The official Minikube documentation provides instructions.
+*   **Minikube Driver:** When starting Minikube on Ubuntu (especially a headless server), you might explicitly use the Docker driver: `minikube start --driver=docker`.
+*   **Sudo access:** You'll likely need `sudo` for installing Docker, Minikube, and potentially for running some Minikube commands or Docker commands if your user isn't in the `docker` group.

 ## Deployment Steps